May 2004 (Part 1)

 David, yours is a sincere, polite question which deserves a sincere, honest answer.

-Firstly, kungfu does not hide its martial applications.
+Firstly, kungfu does not hide its martial applications (though some kungfu masters may do).
 Many kungfu students do not know these martial applications because they practice kungfu as a sport and not as a martial art!
 Even if they know the martial applications, they lack the skills and force to apply them effectively.

 Like most people today, including most Chinese in modern China, you have not been exposed to genuine traditional kungfu, and therefore have no idea how powerful genuine traditional kungfu is.